-- Niger should submit a revised and comprehensive extension request with details of past survey and clearance, an updated list of mined areas requiring clearance, and a detailed work plan for meeting its international legal obligations. - Niger should submit annual Article 7 reports detailing the progress of mine action as the APMBC requires. - Niger should develop and implement a fundraising strategy to ensure it fulfils commitments made in its earlier Article 5 deadline extension request. - Niger should seek and facilitate engagement of international demining organisations. - Niger should ensure its national mine action standards accord with international standards and that a quality management system is in place to safeguard the quality of demining operations.
+- Niger should prepare and circulate a detailed work plan for meeting its international legal obligations under its extended APMBC Article 5 deadline. - Niger should submit annual Article 7 reports detailing the progress of mine action as the APMBC requires. - Niger should develop and implement a fundraising strategy to ensure it fulfils commitments made in its Article 5 deadline extension request. - Niger should seek and facilitate engagement of international demining organisations. - Niger should ensure its national mine action standards reflect international standards and that a quality management system is in place to ensure the quality of demining operations.